nicojapas/BER-DAFT-JAN21/Lessons/2.01_intro_to_dbs_sql/lesson.md

 ### Lesson 4 key concepts

-> :clock10: 20 min

 - The basic structure of SQL queries
 - Simple select queries
 - Selecting columns and aliasing

-:exclamation: Note to instructor: Use `files_for_lesson_and_activities/mysql_dump.sql` database.
-Load it to Sequel Pro, and there you will find a `bank` database which we will use for the following example.

 ```sql
 use bank;